-Contact with cement can leave skin feeling itchy and sore.
-This reaction indicates your skin is affected by irritant or allergic dermatitis.
-The first signs can be dry or scaly patches, and over time skin becomes red, blistered, very dry and cracked.
+The first signs can be dry or scaly patches, and then the skin becomes red, blistered, very dry and cracked.
+It's painful.
+It's sore.
+It's hard to work.

 What often starts as an irritant can develop into a more serious allergic reaction.
 As skin becomes sensitised, only a small amount of contact can cause a flare-up.

-This is contact dermatitis.
-A skin condition triggered by contact with a particular substance.
-This contact dermatitis will only improve if the substance causing the problem is identified and avoided.
+Contact dermatitis will only improve if the substance causing the problem is identified and avoided.
 But that's not always practical if you work with cement regularly as part of your work.

 Allergic dermatitis is usually (but not always) caused by long-term exposure.
 This type of dermatitis is the sensitisation to the chromate which is present in cement.
 Once someone has become sensitised, any future exposure is likely to trigger dermatitis.